 The sporting haggis weighs 500 grams, with a maximum diameter of 18 cm and length of 22 cm.
 An allowance of ±30 grams is given and this weight is used in both junior and middle weight events.
 The heavyweight event allows haggis up to 1 kg in weight, but the standard weight of 850 grams is more common, with an allowance of ±50 grams.

 Judging is undertaken by the Hagrarian, with the assistance of the Clerk of the Heather and the Steward of the Heather.
 The Hagrarian checks that each haggis is in order, the Clerk of the Heather blows the hooter to begin the hurl, and the Steward of the Heather measures the hurl (always in feet and inches) and confirms the haggis remains unburst.

 But.... is haggis hurling a joke or is it real?
 It turns out that the answer is both.
 In 1977, one Robin Dunseath placed an advert in a Scottish national newspaper announcing that at the Gathering of the Clans that year in Edinburgh there would be a revival of the ancient Scottish sport of haggis hurling.
 The response was unexpected: large numbers of people wanted to take part, and many who did take part then took the sport back to the United States, Canada and Australia, where competitions were established by people who believed they were reviving a traditional Scottish sport extinct since the early 1800s.

-The results since have been amazing.
+The story since the sport got off to such an unlikely start has been amazing.
 Scottish haggis hurling societies have developed wherever Scots have traditionally settled.
 And having let the Genie out of the bottle, Robin Dunseath found he couldn't persuade it to go back in.
 He eventually owned up to the hoax that lay behind the sport, only to find his creature had developed a life of its own, and that while haggis hurling may not actually be a traditional Scottish sport, it soon will be...